CxELabs/M365HOL/notes.md

 1. [] Right-click on **WindowsDefenderATPLocalOnboardingScript** and click **Run as Administrator**.
 1. [] Press **(Y)** to confirm onboarding.

-Add scripts to
+Add scripts instructions for

-Scanner01
- AAD
  ScannerInstall
  AuthToken
-AdminPC
- attack
-Client01
- auditmailbox
+ ConfigureRepo
+ StartDiscovery
+ StartEnforce
- ExchangeMFRs
+ ExchangeMFRs x2

     Update in MCAS instructions